 Rear head of the backcourt:

-The left foot takes a small step toward the back side, and the left foot makes a small step backward, turning, jumping, and swinging the racket.
+The left foot takes a small step toward the backside, and the left foot takes a small step backward, turning, jumping, and swinging the racket.

 Backcourt backhand footwork:

 Stand in the center of the court.
 Take a hop step on the left foot, turn, stride, swing the racket.